 About Whistler Eco Tours

 Whistler Eco Tours is more than just a paddle rental company.
 They offer amazing outdoor experiences for all ages.
-The next thing on my bucketlist is the paddle down the River of Golden Dreams.
+Just last month, I checked a paddle down the River of Golden Dreams off my British Columbia bucketlist.
 They also offer mountain bike tours, fishing, and an array of water based guided and self guided experiences!

 More about Whistler